Travel groups want to scrap testing requirement to enter US

 They believe the testing rule is discouraging people from booking international trips.
 They point to the United Kingdom, which eliminated a similar rule last month.

-Airlines for America, a trade group for the nation’s biggest carriers, was circulating a letter Wednesday among other travel associations to urge the Biden administration to end the testing requirement.
+Airlines for America, which represents the nation’s biggest carriers, and 28 other airline, travel and business groups wrote Wednesday to the White House coronavirus policy adviser urging the Biden administration to end the testing requirement.

+The groups argued that the testing requirement is no longer needed because of the high number of COVID-19 cases already in every state, higher vaccinations rates and new treatments for the virus.

+“Removing the requirement will greatly support the recovery of travel and aviation in the United States and globally without increasing the spread of COVID-19 and its variants,” they wrote.

+The White House did not respond immediately to a request for comment.

-At the same time, another major tourism-industry group is seeking tax breaks for conventions and trade shows, which it believes will help revive business travel.
+At the same time, one of the major tourism-industry groups said it is seeking tax breaks for conventions and trade shows, which it believes will help revive business travel.

 Domestic leisure travel in the U.S. has recovered to pre-pandemic levels, but business and international travel have not fully rebounded.
 From early 2020 through last December, spending in the U.S. on travel has dropped by a cumulative $730 billion, and many jobs in the sector have not come back, according to the U.S. Travel Association.